 - Capabilities - the ability to apply information technology in complex and sustained situations, which encapsulate higher-level thinking in the context of information technology.

-Because the ITAS minor is an interdisciplinary program that is housed in the IDS Department of the School of Arts and Sciences, it is not subject for review as part of this program review process.
-However, the ITAS required foundation course, ITC181 (formally CSC181) Fluency in Information Technology, is under the auspice of the ITC faculty of the Computer Science Department and therefore has been reviewed, as have all the other ITC elective courses that make up that minor.
-Therefore all ITC courses within that program have been discussed, and examined and are documented in the Course Review section of this report.
+Since the ITAS minor is an interdisciplinary program that is housed in the IDS department of the College of Arts and Sciences, it is not subject for review as part of this program review process.
+However, the ITAS required foundation course, ITC181 (formally CSC181) fluency in information technology, is under the auspice of the ITC faculty of the computer science department and therefore has been reviewed, as have all the other ITC elective courses that make up that minor.
+Therefore all ITC courses within that program have been discussed, and examined and are documented in the course review section of this report.